probabilistic-numerics/probnum/STYLEGUIDE.md

 - `from x import y as z` if two modules named `y` are to be imported or if `y` is an inconveniently long name.
 - `import y as z` only when `z` is a standard abbreviation (e.g., `np` for `numpy`).

-Use `__all__ = [...]` in `__init__.py` files to imply the order in which the methods are visible in the documentation.
+Use `__all__ = [...]` in `__init__.py` files to imply the order in
+which the methods are visible in the documentation.
+It also helps with imports such as ``from ... import *`` by avoiding importing private variables and constants.
 Almost all methods are "pulled up" to a higher-level namespace.
 Import from there wherever there is no chance for confusion and/or circular imports.
 This makes imports more readable.

 ### Naming